nuts-foundation/performance-test/README.md

 docker network create performance-monitor
 ```

-This can then be set as the default network by adding the following to a `docker-compose.yml`
+For the current network setups, this docker network is set as default in `docker-compose.yml`
 ```yaml
 networks:
   default: